dergigi/dergigi.github.io/bitcoin/_posts/2019-01-11-economic-teachings-of-bitcoin.markdown

 clearly read on every dollar note in circulation today, "THIS NOTE IS LEGAL TENDER".
 In other words: It is valuable because the note says so.

-A 2004 series U.S. twenty dollar note used today.
-"THIS NOTE IS LEGAL TENDER"
+{% include image.html name="us-dollar-2004.jpg" caption="A 2004 series U.S. twenty dollar note used today.
+'THIS NOTE IS LEGAL TENDER'" %}

 By the way, there is another interesting lesson on today's bank notes, hidden in plain sight.
 The second line reads that this is legal tender